-- Your share enters your Stripe account immediately (in rare cases it takes 2-3 days).
+- Your share of the order enters your Stripe account immediately (in rare cases it may takes 2-3 days).

-We arrange everything related to shipping just like at traditional wine import.
+We pay for shipping.
+And we arrange everything related to shipping just like at traditional wine import.

 Quite a lot actually.
 All wine info is supplied through a Google Form.
 You are welcome to register a test wine in order to see the extent of the info we ask for.